Oslomed – Clinical Trial Site Organization

 Hypertension

 Hypertension (high blood pressure) is a chronic medical condition characterized by persistently elevated blood pressure in the arteries.
 It is a major risk factor for cardiovascular disease, stroke, kidney disease, and other serious health complications.
-Resistant hypertension, defined as blood pressure that remains above goal despite treatment with three or more antihypertensive medications, represents a particularly challenging patient population.
+Resistant hypertension, defined as blood pressure that remains above target despite treatment with three or more antihypertensive medications, represents a particularly challenging patient population.

 Interested in Collaboration?